-Irrigation Requirements
+Irrigation Recommendations

-- 1. Permanent irrigation may not be needed dependent upon the Roof Garden design, geographic region and microclimate where the Roof Garden is to be installed, but it is strongly recommended.
-However, access to water via hose bibs at the roof level is always a requirement. - Recommended water pressure is 35 psi at a volume flow of 9 gpm.
+- 1. Permanent irrigation may not be required dependent upon the Roof Garden design, geographic region and microclimate where the Roof Garden is to be installed.
+However, access to water via hose bibs at the roof level is required. - 2.
+Recommended water pressure is 35 psi at a volume flow of 9 gpm.
 Duration of irrigation events should be 30-45 minutes.
 Actual water pressure and volume flow will determine irrigation duration during the establishment period.
-Once runoff is observed, the Roof Garden system is considered to be thoroughly saturated. - Commercial overhead sprinklers such as spider stands (PICTURE 1) should be used to provide temporary overhead irrigation.
+Once runoff is observed, the Roof Garden system is considered to be thoroughly saturated. - 3.
+Commercial overhead sprinklers such as spider stands (PICTURE 1) should be used to provide temporary overhead irrigation.